wakatara/harsh/README.md

 apt install harsh
 ```

-If you want to compile it yourself, you can also compile it via
+If you want to compile it yourself, you can:

 ```
 go get
 ```

-This is preference by I symlink the command h to it so that I only ever have to type `h log` or `h` to get the question prompts.
-Weirdly it makes if vastly an easier habit to record things once you do that.
+I symlink `/usr/local/bin` to the executable so commands shorten to `h log` or similar.
+Makes it vastly easier to track for some reason.

-Additionally, I like to set up an alias called `h` to this in the /usr/local/bin directory which most people have in their `$PATH`

 ## Usage